 - Fill the Crack – Use the asphalt repair kit and caulking gun to inject asphalt into the crack.
 Place your sandpaper on top of it to level out the filling.
 Do not rub the driveway with the sandpaper.
 You are simply doing this, so the filled crack doesn’t end up taller than the rest of the driveway.

 - Seal – If you are moving out of a house, you probably will not be sealing the entire thing.
 However, if the driveway in your new place needs to be sealed it should be at least 50 degrees consistently, and you need to make sure there is no chance of rain for 36 hours.
 Scrub the driveway clean before applying the sealant.
 Pull away excess with a brush, and wait at least 12 hours before applying a second coat.
 Don’t forget to stock up on your equipment and supplies.

 - Prep – Use a cold chisel and hammer to chisel out the cracks.
 This will ensure that there are no loose pieces waiting to break free.
 A whisk broom or wire brush will clean away debris.

 - Fill Cracks – If using a tub of filler, simply cut the bottle’s nozzle and start filling.
-If you are using concrete patch it is a good idea to apply a layer of bonding adhesive to the crack first.
+If you are using a concrete patch it is a good idea to apply a layer of bonding adhesive to the crack first.
 Feather the repair using a trowel, so the filler is level with the ground.
-Regardless what product you are using, give it a few minutes to settle, and then add more, if needed.
+Regardless of what product you are using, give it a few minutes to settle, and then add more, if needed.

 - Seal – If you are filling cracks and holes in concrete at your new place then the best moving advice you will get is to seal it as soon as it dries.
 The sealant will prevent the concrete from absorbing stains.